prometheus/prometheus/docs/configuration/configuration.md

   [ credentials_file: <filename> ]

 # Optionally configures AWS's Signature Verification 4 signing process to
 # sign requests.
-Cannot be set at the same time as basic_auth or authorization.
+Cannot be set at the same time as basic_auth, authorization, or oauth2.
 # To use the default credentials from the AWS SDK, use `sigv4: {}`.
 sigv4:
   # The AWS region.
 If blank, the region from the default credentials chain